contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 # impl CanUseApiClient for ApiClient {}
 ```

-Inside the component wiring, we choose `UseProductionApiUrl` to be the provider
-for `ApiBaseUrlGetterComponent`.
-Notice that now the `ApiClient` context no longer contain any `api_base_url` field.
+In the component wiring, we specify `UseProductionApiUrl` as the provider for `ApiBaseUrlGetterComponent`.
+Notably, the `ApiClient` context no longer contains the `api_base_url` field.

-The use of static accessors can be useful to implement specialized contexts
-that keep the values constant for certain fields.
-With this approach, the constant values no longer needs to be passed around
-as part of the context during runtime, and we no longer need to worry
-about keeping the field private or preventing the wrong value being assigned
-at runtime.
-Thanks to the compile-time wiring, we may even get some performance advantage
-as compared to passing around dynamic values at runtime.
+Static accessors are particularly useful for implementing specialized contexts where certain fields must remain constant.
+With this approach, constant values don't need to be passed around as part of the context during runtime, and there's no concern about incorrect values being assigned at runtime.
+Additionally, because of the compile-time wiring, this method may offer performance benefits compared to passing dynamic values during execution.

 ## Using `HasField` Directly Inside Providers

-Since the `HasField` trait can be automatically derived by contexts, some readers may be
-tempted to not define any accessor trait, and instead make use of `HasField` directly
-inside the providers.
-For example, we can in principle remove `HasApiBaseUrl` and
-`HasAuthToken`, and re-implement `ReadMessageFromApi` as follows:
+Since the `HasField` trait can be automatically derived by contexts, some developers may be tempted to forgo defining accessor traits and instead use `HasField` directly within the providers.
+For example, one could remove `HasApiBaseUrl` and `HasAuthToken` and implement `ReadMessageFromApi` as follows:

 ```rust
 # extern crate cgp;